nedbat/byterun/README.rst

 interpreter internals.
 For example, built-in functions like `range()` are supported this way.

-Currently running 2.7 bytecode on 3.x is often not feasible since the runtime and internal libraries used like `inspect` are too different.
+Running 2.7 bytecode on 3.x is sometimes not possible when the portions of the runtime and internal libraries are too different.

-Over time more of Python's internals may get added so we have better cross-version compatability, so that is a possibility.
-Harder is to run later byecode from earlier Python versions.
-The callenge here is that many new features like asynchronous I/O and concurrency primatives are not in the older versions and may not easily be simulated.
+Over time more of Python's internals need to be get added so we have better cross-version compatability.
+More difficult is running later byecode from earlier Python versions.
+The challenge here is that many new features like asynchronous I/O and concurrency primatives are not in the older versions and may not easily be simulated.
 However that too is a possibility if there is interest.

-You can run many of the tests that Python uses to test itself, and those work.
+You can run many of the tests that Python uses to test itself, (and I do!) and those work.
 Right now this program works best on Python up to 3.4 when life in Python was much simpler.
 It runs over 300 in Python's test suite for itself without problems.

 Moving back and forward from 3.4 things worse.
 Python 3.5 is pretty good.
-Python 3.6 and 3.7 is okay but needs work.
+Python 3.6 and 3.7 is okay but need work.

 History